-A Note From the Superintendent
+Note from the Superintendent

-Dear Federal Way School parents and families,
+Dear Federal Way Public Schools Parents and Guardians,

 I’m excited to see the 2021–22 school year is off to a great start!
 I’ve loved being back out in our school buildings and witnessing learning happening in classrooms across the district.
 I see the limitless potential in our scholars, and I can’t wait to see what they achieve this year.